AlexeyKupershtokh/node-perf-time/README.md

-:bangbang: Warning: Usually Date.now() works quite fast (~10,000,000 ops/sec) and you don't need this module.
-But on some systems like in my case (Ubuntu 12.04 32 bit + pae) it works 15-20 times slower than it should have.
+:bangbang: Warning: Usually Date.now() works quite fast (> 10,000,000 ops/sec) and you don't need this module.
+But in some systems like in my case (Ubuntu 12.04 32 bit + pae) it works 15-20 times slower than it should.
 I recommend upgrading your system but if you can't than this module can be useful for you.
+This is a system-wide problem so you can check your <a href="http://jsperf.com/new-date-value/9">Date.now() performanice</a> in a browser (FF or Chrome) and the node's Date.now() will likely show the same results. :bangbang:

 node-perf-time
 ==============